rabbitmq/rabbitmq-website/docs/upgrade.md

 This approach may seem like one that strikes a good balance between the relative simplicity of in-place upgrades and the safety of Blue-Green deployment upgrades.
-However, in practice this strategy has the same safety characteristics as the in-place upgrade one:
+However, in practice this strategy has comparable characteristics to the in-place upgrade option:

  * Newly added nodes may affect the existing cluster state
  * Replicas will migrate between nodes during the upgrade process